The Big Comfy Couch: Episodes

-Season 1 (1992)
+Season 1 (1993)

+This season was produced in 1992.
+The theme music has a rooster sound, a chime sound, and a boing sound.
+The episodes were aired in 1992 and were later re-aired in 1993.

-Season 2 (1993)
+Season 2 (1994)

+This season was produced in 1993.
+The theme music has the same rooster sound, chime sound, and boing sound.
 A large painting of someone is now hanging on Loonette's wall to the upper right next to the couch and a fence and garden wall to Granny's garden is added.
 All Dance Academy shows are announced by Fred Stinson.
 Snicklefritz also debuts in this season.
+Auntie Macassar makes her in person debut in the season 2 finale.
+The episodes were also re-aired in 1994.

 Season 3 (1994)

-The intro changes starting this season, and now features Snicklefritz and Auntie Macassar.
+The opening changes starting this season, and now features Snicklefritz and Auntie Macassar.
+The theme music has a different rooster sound, chime sound, and boing sound.
 Auntie Macassar now speaks in the postcards sent to Loonette.
 The Clock Rug gets a new redesign with darker colors, a new font for the numbers.
 The cuckoo theme for the Clock Rug is no longer used.
 Instead of this, a new clock rug stretch theme is added.
 Also, Granny's garden is redesigned with brighter green grass.